mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ### Find the media set

 We assume that the user is new to Media Cloud.
 They're interested in what sources we have available.
-They run curl to get a quick list of the available dashboards.
+They run cURL to get a quick list of the available dashboards.

 ```
 curl http://mediacloud.org/api/v2/dashboards/list&nested_data=0